MonitorQA/ExternalApiDocs/_posts/2025-06-10-upload-company-logo.md

 Empty response body indicates successful logo upload.

+**Error Responses**

+The API will return `400 Bad Request` in the following cases:
+- `Content-Type` header is missing from the request
+- File `Content-Type` is missing or not one of the allowed image types
+- The request couldn't be processed

-For errors responses, see the [response status codes documentation](#/response-status-codes).
+For other error responses, see the [response status codes documentation](#/response-status-codes).